-DUI v.
-DWI: What is the Difference?
+DUI vs. DWI: What is the Difference?

 In the last five years, impaired drivers have been involved in roughly one-third of all roadway deaths in Maryland, according to the Maryland Department of Transportation.
-On average in each of those five years, the state had 7,884 crashes involving impaired driving, leading to 171 deaths and 4,026 injuries each year.
-Suffice it to say: Drunk driving is a serious crime in Maryland.
+The average number of injuries resulting from impaired driving is 3,127, with 163 fatalities.

 If the police stop you on suspicion of drunk driving, you may be charged with either driving under the influence of alcohol (DUI) or driving while impaired by alcohol (DWI).
 While some states use DWI and DUI interchangeably to describe the same thing, in Maryland they are distinct offenses with their own legal penalties.